 The G. Horace Coshow museum library is non-circulating and is for research use only by appointment.
-The library contains books on local and western history, maps, bound newspaper volumes, family histories & genealogies, subject archives and more.
+The library contains books on local and western history, maps, bound newspaper volumes, family histories and genealogies, subject archives and more.
 A rare collection of more than 6,000 photographs chronicle the Valley’s settlers and development.

 Another special collection of 246 tape-recorded oral history interviews with Valley “old‑timers” documents their lives and memories of life in Carpinteria.
 Both of these special collections are catalogued and cross-indexed, making them very “user-friendly.”